adolfodelarosades/Java/temarios/500-Java-Oracle-University/512-Java-SE-on-OCI/02-Java-on-OCI-Develop-a-REST-based-Microservice.md

 * Getting Started and New Releases: New Content
 * Version: Java SE 11

+BOOKS

+* 📕 Student Guide - Java on OCI: Develop a REST-based Microservice
+* 📕 Activity Guide - Java on OCI: Develop a REST-based Microservice

 ## [1: Introduction and Practices](02-Java-on-OCI-Develop-a-REST-based-Microservice/01-Introduction-and-Practices.md)

    * Introduction 10m